 The provisions of this section apply in the absence of a written agreement between the employee and Boise State.

 b.
 Occasionally, Course Materials are created with Significant Additional University Support.
 If a Natural Person(s) creates Course Materials with Significant Additional University Support, the Natural Person(s) retain ownership of the Course Materials, but they grant to the University a perpetual, fully paid-up, royalty-free, nonexclusive, sublicensable worldwide license to use, copy, distribute, display, perform, and create derivative works of such Course Materials.
-The University will share the Net Proceeds, if any, from the sublicense of these Course Materials to other academic institutions once yearly as follows: 40 percent to the Natural Person(s) and 60 percent to Boise State University.
+The University will share the Net Proceeds, if any, from the sublicense of these Course Materials to other academic institutions once yearly as follows: forty (40) percent to the Natural Person(s) and sixty (60) percent to Boise State University.

 c.
 If the Natural Person(s) are expressly commissioned by the university to create certain Course Materials, either as part of the required workload or in exchange for additional financial consideration, those Course Materials shall not be owned by the Natural Person(s) but shall be the exclusive property of the university and such Natural Person(s) irrevocably assign to the university all right, title and interest, worldwide to those Course Materials, applications for legal protection of such Course Materials and copyrights resulting from the creation of such Course Materials.

 b.
-University may use University-Directed Materials for any lawful purpose of the University and shall retain all income derived from the University-Directed Materials.
+The university may use University-Directed Materials for any lawful purpose of the university and shall retain all income derived from the University-Directed Materials.

 The university may register, protect, transfer, convey, license, or otherwise derive income from University-Sponsored Materials.
 In light of the university’s educational mission and its role in the creation of the copyrightable materials, when entering into agreements to transfer, convey, or license the copyrightable works, the university may retain an irrevocable, non-exclusive, non-transferable, royalty-free license in University-Sponsored Materials.

 a.
-Royalties and Income – Net Proceeds derived from University-Sponsored Materials are distributed once yearly by the University, through its Division of Research and Economic Development (“Research Division”) as follows: 40 percent to the Natural Person(s) and 60 percent to Boise State University.
+Royalties and Income – Net Proceeds derived from University-Sponsored Materials are distributed once yearly by the University, through its Division of Research and Economic Development (“Research Division”) as follows: forty (40) percent to the Natural Person(s) and sixty (60) percent to Boise State University.

 b.
 Use of University-Sponsored Materials – Use of University-Sponsored Materials is subject to the following conditions: